parsehex/airbattle-hosting/docs/getting-started.md

 You should be able to access the game at [`127.0.0.1:3501`](http://127.0.0.1:3501) in your browser.

+To let others join your server, see the [external sharing](./external-sharing.md) guide for more information.

 ## Running Spatie Bots

 You must run the bots separately for now.
 To start 1 bot, open a new terminal, navigate to the `airbattle-hosting` directory, and run: